Chinese Wall (album)

-Chinese Wall is the third solo album by American singer Philip Bailey, released on the Columbia Records label in October 1984.
+Chinese Wall is the third solo studio album by American singer Philip Bailey, released on the Columbia Records label in October 1984.
 The album reached number 22 on the Billboard 200 and number 10 on the Billboard Top R&B/Hip-Hop Albums charts respectively.
 The album was Grammy nominated in the category of Best R&B Vocal Performance, Male.
 Chinese Wall has also been certified gold in the US by the RIAA.

 Background

 The album was produced by English musician Phil Collins, who also played drums, keyboards, co-wrote and sang co-lead vocals.
-Collins recalled first meeting Bailey during his The Hello, I Must Be Going Tour in late 1982 through the The Phenix Horns (formerly the EWF horns); as per Collins, Bailey liked how the former presented himself as a drummer & singer and thought he would be a good match for a future project.
+Collins recalled first meeting Bailey during his The Hello, I Must Be Going Tour in late 1982 through The Phenix Horns (formerly the EWF horns); as per Collins, Bailey liked how the former presented himself as a drummer & singer and thought he would be a good match for a future project.
 They crossed paths again in Los Angeles in Summer 1983, whilst Phil was touring with Robert Plant for The Principle of Moments; it was then that they discussed working on Bailey's next album, which Collins agreed to do in London.

 He started work on the album after completing work on Eric Clapton's album Behind the Sun in Spring 1984.
 The recording took two months to complete.
 However, Collins recalled a difficult start to the project whilst rehearsing; he felt that Bailey was confiding more in bassist Nathan Watts than him as the producer, and they were trying to make an R&B record at first which Collins was not comfortable with.
 He considered stepping down as producer, but was eventually persuaded to continue, with Bailey agreeing to do an album of what they did best as opposed to a pure R&B record.

 Collins later said, "Bailey got a lot of flak for being produced by someone who is white.
 There was this paranoia that the album would not be played by black stations...The reason I was on the video for "Easy Lover" is that I knew it wouldn't be shown if it was just Phil Bailey."